harshpaddle/Note-taker-BV/readme.md

 # Noter-Taker

-The goal was to create an app to create, read, delete, and store notes using Javascript, Node.js and MySQL without the browser refreshing.
+The goal for this was to clone the mac's note taker as practice.
+Basically this app creates, views and delete notes without refreshing the page.
+Cool thing about that is the data is persisted on an online database meaning notes persist and reload even after the end of each session.

 ## App hosted on Heroku